gammapy/gammapy-meetings/dev-meetings/2025/2025-10-17/README.md

 ## DevOps
 https://github.com/orgs/gammapy/projects/31/views/1
+### Towncrier
+Just needs a final review, then people shoud look at the draft fragments for the PRs merged since latest release.

-- update the `github_summary.py` file now that towncrier will be used
+Also need to update the `github_summary.py` file now that towncrier will be used to generate the changelog

+### Sonarcube
+DM reports that the integration is close to being finished

+### Moving away from setup.cfg
+PR #6176 implements the move to pyproject.toml style, needs review

 ## Validation & benchmark